steffen-wedig/heo_relax/README.md

 pip install .
 ```

-Create the dataset by running
+Create the dataset in directory DATA_DIR by running
 ```
-python scripts/load_data_from_lemat.py
+python scripts/load_data_from_lemat.py --dir <DATA_DIR>
 ```
-Then, modify the training_config.yaml with the absolute paths to the training/ validation dataset on your machine
+Then, *modify the training_config.yaml* (or set the appropriat train_file, validation_file flag) with the absolute paths to the training/ validation dataset on your machine
 and subsequently finetune with

 ```